RosaleeKnight/study-notes/information-technology-terminology.md

 **Remote Monitoring and Management (RMM):** Helps IT across the enterprise or multiple enterprises and give you a holistic view of the enterprise where the remote monitoring feature can monitor a number of different components, such as security, hardware, applications, and even activity on the operating system.

+**Remote Network Installation:** A method of installing the operating system over a networkconnection.

+**Remote Office:** An office that is located in a different geographic location from the main office.

+**Repair Installation:** A method of reinstalling the operating system without loss of settings, personal files, and apps.

+**Repeater:** Networking device that takes a signal, amplifies it, and sends it along the cable to extend maximum distances.

+**Reseating:** The process of unplugging a device or cable and plugging it back in to ensure it is properly connected.

+**Reservation:** On the DHCP server, you can specify that certain hosts will always receive the same IP address.

+**Resin:** Liquid substance used by 3D resin printers to create 3D images.

+**Resolution:** The number of rows and columns that a display unit is capable of representing.

+**Resource:** On a network, any device that clients can access, such as printers or shared drives.

+**Resource Monitor:** A Windows utility that allows visualization of processes in the operating system.